Christian Radio Stations Are Hesitant To Play Kanye West’s New Music

 Prendergast went on to say that he does think that some Christians will definitely take West’s past into consideration when deciding whether or not to support his new music.
 While some may be more open to it, others may think this is just a phase West is going through.

-While Christian radio stations might not be in support of Jesus is King, popular pastor and author Joel Osteen seems to be.
-As The Inquisitr previously reported, West will be meeting for a chat with Osteen on Sunday.
+While Christian radio stations might not be in support of Jesus Is King, popular pastor and author Joel Osteen seems to be.
+As The Inquisitr previously reported, West will be meeting with Osteen for a chat on Sunday.
 He’ll also be performing his Sunday Service alongside his choir at Osteen’s Lakewood Church.

-Osteen, who is based in Houston, is known for being an inspirational writer, many of his books having made the New York Times bestsellers list.
+Osteen, who is based in Houston, is known for being an inspirational writer, many of his books having made The New York Times bestsellers list.